nicolasbessou/mutabletuple/README.rst

 * Can iterate using iteritems like dictionary
 * Merge nested mutable tuple from dict or other mutabletuple
 * MtFactory support arguments
+* Nested pickle support

+!!
+Warning !!
+Pickling does not work for mutabletuple that have no default values.

 Typical usage